pycr/pythongrid/README.md

 ## Creating the Database

 Find the sample database in folder [**sampledb**](https://github.com/pycr/pythongrid/blob/master/app/sample/).
-Using your favorite MySQL client such as [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
+Using your favorite MySQL os Postgres client (more database supports are coming).

 1. Create a new database named `sampledb`
 2. Run the sample sql script.